Skip to content

 23. Thrush

-Thrushes have distinctive songs which they sing during spring mating season; many species also perform complex flight displays for courtship rituals.
+Thrushes sing distinctive songs during spring mating season; many species also perform complex flight displays for courtship rituals.

 These birds may be solitary creatures but can often be seen foraging together in groups or pairs when searching for food sources like worms, snails or berries.

-A healthy thrush population is an indication of a balanced environment since they require clean water sources as well as plenty of vegetation cover - making them important indicators of ecosystem health worldwide.
+A healthy thrush population indicates a balanced environment since they require clean water sources and plenty of vegetation cover – making them important indicators of ecosystem health worldwide.

 Scientific classification: